Neurrone/personal-knowledge-base/notes/managing-debt-for-use-of-self.md

 Interventions should restore abundance to the system.
 This requires that the intervener is also in a state of abundance to be able to give, only possible by managing the following types of debt:

 * *Somatic debt*: sleep, exercise, diet, ritual.
-* *Emotional debt*: emotional moods affect our adaptability when we know longer experience a wide range of emotions, but a predictable response to similar situations.
+* *Emotional debt*: moods affect our adaptability when we know longer experience a wide range of [[emotions]], but a predictable response to similar situations.

-    The easiest way of dealing with this is to adopt indifference, apathy and cynicism as temporary coping mechanisms.
+    The easiest way of dealing with this is to adopt [temporary coping mechanisms](coping-and-deplay-emotions.md).
 Since they only stop emotional spending and don't restore reserves, they can bring barrenness to a system if they become permanent.

     * Attend to past trauma, as it very likely affects how you see.
     * Make it a habitual choice to forgive, trust and accept which reduces strong moods of anger, fear and sadness respectively.